shahzainb/offline-first-demo/README.md

 Service Worker is capable of doing however.
 You would need to import your own scripts if you want to do more advanced things such as Push Notifications, Background Syncing, caching of AJAX files, etc.

+### Notes about serviceworker-webpack-plugin
+The project now uses the [serviceworker-webpack-plugin](https://github.com/oliviertassinari/serviceworker-webpack-plugin).
+You can write any service-worker functions you want into src/sw.js.

 ### To-do
 * Refactor service-worker.jsx to not be a stateful component